xmengkinaxis/CPP/System Design Interview Checklist.md

 ## 11 Scale

 ### 11.1 Load Balancers & its algorithms - How to scale web servers (reverse proxy)

 LB helps to

-* Scaling
+- Scaling
   1. spread the traffic across a cluster of servers; facilitate scaling either up or down
-* Availability
+- Availability
   1. prevent a single point of failures,
   2. improve overall responsiveness and availability of application, websites or databases,
-* Performance
+- Performance
   1. achieve maximum throughput;
   2. minimize response time (latency)
   3. improve overall responsiveness and availability of application, websites or databases,
-* Others
+- Others
   1. optimize resource usage (avoid overload and under-load of any machine);
   2. keeps tracks of the status of all the resources;

-To utilize full scalability and redundancy, try to balance the load at each layer of the system;<br>
-faster, higher throughput, easier for administrators, predictive analytics to determine traffic bottlenecks, give actionable insights to automation and help drive business decisions.
-LB helps scale horizontally across an ever-increasing number of servers.<br>

-#### metrics:
-* active Connections (session affinity or sticky session) <br>
-* Latency <br>
-* Bandwidth(throughput) <br>
-* random (Round Robin or Hash) <br>

-algorithm categories:
-* static vs dynamic
-	* static (simple, based on the server's configuration) [RR, weighted, IP hash] <br>
-	* dynamic (complex, but better; consider the current state and healthy of the servers) [LCM, LRM, LBM]<br>
-* stateful vs stateless
-	* stateful: complex; maintain the state of the sessions established between clients and hosting servers; share the state information among load balancers <br>
-	* stateless: faster and lightweight; use consistent hashing <br>
-* implementation
-	* hardware (expensive): can handle concurrent users; poor availability; high cost and less flexible <br>
-	* software.e.g HAProxy (layer 4 or 7), NGINX; flexibility, programmability, and cost-effectiveness; predictive analysis <br>
-* layers:
-	* Layer 4 - transport layer (TCP/UDP); faster; source and destination IP, port; maintain connection/session<br>
-	* Layer 7 - application layer; make application-aware forwarding decisions based on HTTP headers, URLs, message, cookies and other application-specific data like user ID; can take responsibilities like limiting user, HTTP routing, and header rewriting<br>
-* multiple tiers
-	* tier - 0 or 1: based on IP, use RR and Weighted RR
-	* tier - 2: layer 4 LB; maintain connections/sessions; consistent hashing;
-	* tier - 3: layer 7 LB; enable scalability and provide high availability; offload TLS/SSL

-#### algorithms:
-* The choice of algorithm depends on the specific needs and characteristics of the system and the workload being handled<br>
-* Least connection Method, LCM (servers with fewest active connections)<br>
-* Least Response Time Method, LRM (servers with lowest average response time)<br>
-* Least Bandwidth Method, LBM (lowest MB/s traffic)<br>
-* Round Robin: does not take server load into consideration, RR; can overloaded<br>
-* Weighted Round Robin Method, WRR<br>
-* IP Hash (IP Address affinity)<br>
-* Random : Simple to implement and no overhead<br>
-* By HTTP Header or URL <br>
-* By request parameters of the query string<br>

-Con: <br>
-a. performance bottleneck, if it does not have enough resources or it is not configured properly<br>
-b. increase the complexity (be stateless, session can be stored in a centralized data store)<br>
-c, single point of failure<br>
+- Note
+  - To utilize full scalability and redundancy, try to balance the load at each layer of the system;
+  - faster, higher throughput, easier for administrators, predictive analytics to determine traffic bottlenecks, give actionable insights to automation and help drive business decisions.
+  - LB helps scale horizontally across an ever-increasing number of servers.

+#### Metrics

+- Active Connections (session affinity or sticky session)
+- Latency
+- Bandwidth (throughput)
+- Random (Round Robin or Hash)

+#### Algorithm Categories

+- Static vs Dynamic
+  - Static (simple, based on the server's configuration) [RR, weighted, IP hash]
+  - Dynamic (complex, but better; consider the current state and healthy of the servers) [LCM, LRM, LBM]
+- Stateful vs Stateless
+  - Stateful: complex; maintain the state of the sessions established between clients and hosting servers; share the state information among load balancers
+  - Stateless: faster and lightweight; use consistent hashing
+- Implementation
+  - Hardware (expensive): can handle concurrent users; poor availability; high cost and less flexible
+  - Software. e.g HAProxy (layer 4 or 7), NGINX; flexibility, programmability, and cost-effectiveness; predictive analysis
+- Layers:
+  - Layer 4 - transport layer (TCP/UDP); faster; source and destination IP, port; maintain connection/session
+  - Layer 7 - application layer; make application-aware forwarding decisions based on HTTP headers, URLs, message, cookies and other application-specific data like user ID; can take responsibilities like limiting user, HTTP routing, and header rewriting
+- Multiple tiers
+  - tier - 0 or 1: based on IP, use RR and Weighted RR
+  - tier - 2: layer 4 LB; maintain connections/sessions; consistent hashing;
+  - tier - 3: layer 7 LB; enable scalability and provide high availability; offload TLS/SSL

+#### algorithms

+- The choice of algorithm depends on the specific needs and characteristics of the system and the workload being handled
+- Least connection Method, LCM (servers with fewest active connections)
+- Least Response Time Method, LRM (servers with lowest average response time)
+- Least Bandwidth Method, LBM (lowest MB/s traffic)
+- Round Robin: does not take server load into consideration, RR; can overloaded
+- Weighted Round Robin Method, WRR
+- IP Hash (IP Address affinity)
+- Random : Simple to implement and no overhead
+- By HTTP Header or URL
+- By request parameters of the query string

+Con:
+  a. performance bottleneck, if it does not have enough resources or it is not configured properly
+  b. increase the complexity (be stateless, session can be stored in a centralized data store) c, single point of failure

 ### 11.2 Caching - How to scale database?
 Caching or vertically and horizontally

-Cache the DB results adding an extra caching layer between the servers and the database <br>
-A cache is a key-value store that reside between applications and data storage; <br>
+Cache the DB results adding an extra caching layer between the servers and the database A cache is a key-value store that reside between applications and data storage;
 Redis is persistent while memcache scales well.

 **Benefit**
-* Cache will enable you to make vastly better use of the resources you already have as well as making otherwise unattainable product requirements feasible. <br>
+* Cache will enable you to make vastly better use of the resources you already have as well as making otherwise unattainable product requirements feasible.
-* Can exist at all levels in architecture, but are often found at the level nearest to the front end, where they are implemented to return data quickly without taxing downstream levels. <br>
+* Can exist at all levels in architecture, but are often found at the level nearest to the front end, where they are implemented to return data quickly without taxing downstream levels.
-What should be cached? long-running queries on databases; high-latency network requests (for external APIs), computation-intensive processing; <br>
+What should be cached? long-running queries on databases; high-latency network requests (for external APIs), computation-intensive processing;

 **Disadvantages**:
-* main consistency between caches and the source of truth (database) through cache invalidation which is difficult; need to make application changes<br>
+* main consistency between caches and the source of truth (database) through cache invalidation which is difficult; need to make application changes
-* Caching works well with static data by saving time and increasing speed, but not well with mutable or dynamic, for need to make sure that the cached data is in sync<br>
+* Caching works well with static data by saving time and increasing speed, but not well with mutable or dynamic, for need to make sure that the cached data is in sync

 **CDN (Content Delivery Network)** are a kind of cache that comes into play for sites serving large amounts of static media.
-Can replicate content in multiple places, based on user's geographic location and the original of the webpage; security improvement, increase in content availability and redundancy, better load times, low bandwidth cost.  <br>
+Can replicate content in multiple places, based on user's geographic location and the original of the webpage; security improvement, increase in content availability and redundancy, better load times, low bandwidth cost.
-* type: Push and Pull, referring the data streaming upload and download???<br>
+* type: Push and Pull, referring the data streaming upload and download???

 #### Cache eviction policies:
 Eviction policy determines how the cache handles the replacement of old data with new data when the cache is full
-Policies: Order (first vs last), Recently (time: least vs most), Frequency (least), Random;<br>
+Policies: Order (first vs last), Recently (time: least vs most), Frequency (least), Random;
 * Order
-	* First In First Out (FIFO), time-serious ???<br>
+	* First In First Out (FIFO), time-serious ???
-	* Last In First Out (LIFO)<br>
+	* Last In First Out (LIFO)
 * Recent
-	* Least Recently Used (LRU), suitable for long-tailed<br>
+	* Least Recently Used (LRU), suitable for long-tailed
-	* Most Recently Used (MRU)<br>
+	* Most Recently Used (MRU)
 * Frequency
-	* Least Frequently Used (LFU)<br>
+	* Least Frequently Used (LFU)
-* Random Replacement (RR)<br>
+* Random Replacement (RR)

 #### Cache expiration
-Determine how long data is kept in the cache before it is considered stale and is removed.<br>
+Determine how long data is kept in the cache before it is considered stale and is removed.
 A shorter expiration time can improve the freshness of the data, but increase the number of accesses to the underlying data source

 #### Cache strategy (Invalidation):
-Cache Invalidation: keep the cache coherent with the source of data (e.g. database);  <br>
+Cache Invalidation: keep the cache coherent with the source of data (e.g. database);
-strategy: cache and permanent story like disk or database, write only one or both; depend on the data and data access patterns (how data is written and read)  <br>
+strategy: cache and permanent story like disk or database, write only one or both; depend on the data and data access patterns (how data is written and read)
-metrics: read-intensive vs write-intensive (write-write, write-reread); latency and throughput; consistency and data loss;<br>
+metrics: read-intensive vs write-intensive (write-write, write-reread); latency and throughput; consistency and data loss;

 * Cache aside: general purpose, work best for read-heavy workloads; usually write-around, use write-through or Time To Live(TTL) to invalidate cache in order to avoid the stale data; The application is responsible for reading and writing from the storage.
 The cache does not interact with storage directly.
 Application load the entry from database, add it to cache and then return it to user.
 Lazy loading.
-Only requested data is cached.<br>
+Only requested data is cached.
-* Read-through  <br>
+* Read-through
 * Write-through (both): data is written into both cache and database simultaneously.
-The application uses the cache as the main data store, reading and writing data to it, while the cache is responsible for reading and writing to the database synchronously. pros: fast retrieval, consistency between cache and storage, minimizes the risk of data loss; cons: higher latency for write operation; data written might never be read.   <br>
+The application uses the cache as the main data store, reading and writing data to it, while the cache is responsible for reading and writing to the database synchronously. pros: fast retrieval, consistency between cache and storage, minimizes the risk of data loss; cons: higher latency for write operation; data written might never be read.
-* Write-around (storage only): data is written into the permanent storage only (bypassing the cache). pros: cache is not flooded with written operation which is not subsequently be re-read. con: higher latency for the recently written data, for cache-miss, so higher latency; <br>
+* Write-around (storage only): data is written into the permanent storage only (bypassing the cache). pros: cache is not flooded with written operation which is not subsequently be re-read. con: higher latency for the recently written data, for cache-miss, so higher latency;
-* Write-back (write-behind)(cache only): the data is written to cache alone; asynchronously write entry to the data store. pros: low-latency and high-throughput for write-intensive applications. con: risk of data loss; more complex to implement, for its asynchronously writing.  <br>
+* Write-back (write-behind)(cache only): the data is written to cache alone; asynchronously write entry to the data store. pros: low-latency and high-throughput for write-intensive applications. con: risk of data loss; more complex to implement, for its asynchronously writing.

 ### 11.3 CDN -> How to prepare our assets to deliver faster across the world?
 Real-time and low-latency require